Table of Contents

-Europe began to make the hand-knotted rugs at the beginning of the 13 th century after this rug manufacturing industry got widespread because many people who got entered in France are known for having several carpet manufacturing practices over here.
+Europe began to make the hand-knotted rugs at the beginning of the 13th century after this rug manufacturing industry got widespread because many people who entered in France are known for having several carpet manufacturing practices over here.

-Isfahan central place in Persia was the hub of the rug industry that created the intricate pattern of rugs that are with fantastic colour combinations and with deep weaved piles.
+Isfahan central place in Persia was the hub of the rug industry that created the intricate pattern of rugs that are with fantastic color combinations and with deep weaved piles.

 Embroidered rugs were designed and crafted first in France and later on it was known for the best rugs in the town.
 Aubusson in France has become the trademark for all the rugs and carpet woven there.

 This place is known for its best rugs.
 Brussels became a significant place for the manufacturing of such carpets in the 16th century, and by the 18th century it had become the central place for rug making

 With the advancement in technology, Wilton weave came into existence with better and advanced hand-knotting practice.
 In North America, braided rugs were the most commonly known rugs rag rugs and the other such kinds made up from the scraps of clothes.

 IN US the first carpet making factory was developed in 1791 in Philadelphia.
 French weavers got trained with time, and they introduced the jacquard weaving in the 1800s.

 Rugs are now designed and constructed by using machines.
 Machine made rugs are relatively less expensive and can be afforded by most of the people.
 And made rugs are still important because of their artistic effects and their cultural importance.
 If you are thinking about redecorating your living space, one of the best options is to consider the timeless elegance of authentic Ancient garden rugs.
 A variety of styles are available in a large range of colors and weaves that will complement any home decor.